guusj/books/Warbreaker_BrandonSanderson.md

 Llarimar eyed him.
 “Your Grace, you are—by default—a politician.”
 “Don’t remind me, please.
 I should very well like to extract myself from the situation.
 Do you think, perhaps, I could bribe one of the other gods to take control of my Lifeless Commands?”
 “I doubt that would be wise,” Llarimar said.
-“It’s all part of my master plan to insure that I become totally and redundantly useless to this city by the time I die.
+“It’s all part of my master plan to ensure that I become totally and redundantly useless to this city by the time I die.
 Again.”
 Llarimar cocked his head.
 “Redundantly useless?”
 “Of course.
 Regular uselessness wouldn’t be enough—I am, after all, a god.”
 He took a handful of grapes from a servant’s tray, still trying to dismiss his dream’s disturbing images.
 They didn’t mean anything.
 Just dreams.
 Even so, he decided he would tell Llarimar about them the next morning.
 Perhaps Llarimar could use the dreams to help push for peace with Idris.
-If old Dedelin hadn’t sent his firstborn daughter, it would mean more debates in the court.
+Since old Dedelin hadn’t sent his firstborn daughter, it would mean more debates in the court.
 More talk of war.
-This princess’s arrival should have settled it, but knew that the war hawks among the gods would not let the issue die.
+This princess’s arrival should have settled it, but he knew that the war hawks among the gods would not let the issue die.
 “Still,” Llarimar said, as if talking to himself.
 “They did send _someone_.
 That is a good sign, surely.
 An outright refusal would have meant war for certain.”
 “And whoever Certain is, I doubt we should have a war for him,” Lightsong said idly, inspecting a grape.
 “War is, in my divine opinion, even worse than politics.”
 “Some say the two are the same, Your Grace.”